Spartanburg Philharmonic Youth Orchestra

-Auditions will be held in Blackman Music Hall at Converse College.
+Auditions are held in Blackman Music Hall at Converse College.
 Click Here for the map.

 3. How do I request an audition time?

-To register for an audition, click on your instrument family below and follow the three steps to signing up.
+Once posted, you may register for an audition by following the three steps below to signing up.